Try Carti Pro free for 14 days.Start free trial →

 AssetTypical migration reality

-Trained FAQ / “AI memory” from Vendor AVendor-specific.
-Expect to re-train via Carti’s onboarding (catalog + content), not a 1:1 import.
+Trained FAQ / AI memoryVendor-specific.
+Expect to re-train through Carti's onboarding (catalog and content), not a one-to-one import.

-Automations, macros, helpdesk rulesDo not transfer.
-If you used Gorgias-style tickets, those rules live in the helpdesk — Carti is storefront sales-first; different product class.
+Automations, macros, helpdesk rulesDon't transfer.
+If you used Gorgias-style tickets, those rules live in the helpdesk.
+Carti is storefront sales-first, a different product class.

 Pre-flight Checklist (Before You Touch Production)

-1. Pick a maintenance window if you have heavy chat usage — or do it quietly if volume is low.
+1. Pick a maintenance window if you have heavy chat usage, or do it quietly if volume is low.

 2. Screenshot / export anything you need from the old vendor (transcripts, FAQ exports if offered).